Strombach/Programmeringskurs/Projekt/README.md

 Then a function is declared with the same name as the module.
 This function is then called from the Hacker Tool main script.

+First thing to improve for code quality, use args for when running scripts stand alone too.
+The solution in place was implemented after the first scripts was created with argparse in mind.

+Args are used for some validation of the input from the user and should be in place when running stand alone as well.

 # Key Generator
 A small script to generate a key file to be used to encrypt/decrypt files with.